 The bridge (see Figure 1) must span a gap (S) of 300. mm,

 be no longer (L) than 400. mm, be no taller (H)

-than 150. mm above the support surfaces, and have a width
+than 150. mm above the upper support surface, and no wider

 The bridge must be constructed to provide a horizontal support for the

-loading plate and at each of the two possible loading positions (see
+load (see 3b) at each of the three possible loading locations.

 The bridge must be constructed to allow a 48 mm diameter,